All posts

 New York LLC Transparency Act

 New York enacted the LLC Transparency Act, effective January 1, 2026.
-The law requires all LLCs formed in New York or registered to do business in New York to disclose their beneficial owners to the New York Department of State.
+Every LLC formed or registered in New York must disclose beneficial owners to the New York Department of State.

 • Information required: Beneficial owner names and addresses

-• When to file: At formation or registration, and updated within 60 days of changes
+• When: At formation or registration, updated within 60 days of changes

-• Penalties: Suspension of the LLC's authority to do business in New York
+• Penalty: Suspension of the LLC's authority to do business in New York

 Other states